Slack for software developers

 For teams working together on features or projects, Codeship keeps everyone on the same page of the development workflow.
 Run tests on your hosted software and automate your team’s code deployments.
 When integrated with Slack, Codeship will automate your team’s code deployments and send notifications to a designated channel, letting everyone know when new builds are successful or not.

 Jira Cloud helps teams reach their full potential with powerful workflow and project tracking.
-Stay up to date with Jira without ever leaving the Slack app. @jirabot will send notifications from Jira Cloud to your channels in Slack, and once you’ve connected a project to your channel, @jirabot will automatically preview Jira issues whenever they’re mentioned.
+Stay up to date with Jira without ever leaving the Slack app. @jirabot will send notifications from Jira Cloud to your channels in Slack and, once you’ve connected a project to your channel, @jirabot will automatically preview Jira issues when they’re mentioned.

-💡 For more information, go to Post Jira updates to Slack.
+💡 For more information, visit Jira for Slack.